Thanks for stopping by. You are currently logged in as a Guest

 If you are playing with a partner that you are already familiar with then you should have an idea of their bidding style.
 When playing with a new partner you should quickly try to judge their style and skill level.
 Pay close attention to what cards they hold as they bid or pass.
 Non-aggressive players tend to pass many biddable hands.
-For example, did they turn down a bower and then you see them play a small card of the same suit?
-Maybe even have showed an off-Ace as well?
-With this type of player you may have to bid for them.
+For example, did they turn down a bower, and next you see them play a small card of the same suit?
+Maybe even have shown an off-Ace as well?
+With this type of player, you may have to bid for them.
 Consider ordering them to pick up even when holding weak cards in your hand.
-With very aggressive partners, you should be able to count on them to pick up if they have anything at all in their hand, so you may want a stronger hand here.
-(The main reason for not ordering them up with a weak hand is so you don't mess up their possible lone call)
+With very aggressive partners, you should be able to count on them to pick up if they have anything at all in their hand, so you may want a stronger hand to order them to pick up.
+(One of the main reasons for not ordering them with a weak hand is so you don't mess up their possible lone call)

 In the second round of bidding, there are a couple more factors to consider.
 Is your partner an aggressive player or not?
 Did your partner just pass?
 What color did they turn down?
 This should give you some information as to what they hold.
-They turned down red?
+Did they turn down red?
 Most likely any strong cards they hold will be in black.
 The converse goes for turning down black: their strength could be in red.
 This is a fundamental fact of euchre and always needs to be kept in mind while bidding.
-Next calls are made from first seat and reverse next call from second seat.
-These should always be considered first in any second round bidding.
-Now, there may be times when this basic premise does not hold true.
+Next calls are made from the first seat and reverse next calls from the second seat.
+These should always be considered first in any second-round bidding.
+Now, there may be times when this basic premise does not hold.
 If you are toying with the idea of bidding in the opposite colors from what is suggested, remember it takes a very strong hand and you can expect little or no help from your partner.

 A Quick reminder - An Ace that has been turned makes the King boss in that suit.

-To order from this position you will need a very strong hand, as you are putting a trump into the dealer's hand and giving them the opportunity to create a void.
+To order from this position you will need a very strong hand, as you are putting a trump into the dealer's hand and allowing them to create a void.
 When ordering the dealer with only two trump there is a 47% chance one of your opponents already has two.
-If that happens to be the dealer, they now they have three.
+If that happens to be the dealer, they now have three.

 Do not order the right into your partner's hand unless you hold at least three of that suit.
 Many lone opportunities (by the dealer) are lost due to ordering the right to your partner with only two small trumps.
 Depending on what cards you hold you may even want to try a lone call yourself here.

-This is the hardest place to make a successful bid from, and many 3rd seat bids result in a euchre.
+This is the hardest place to make a successful bid from as many 3rd seat bids result in a euchre.
 Knowing this it is best to only bid with a strong hand.
 Calling with both bowers and no supporting aces will nominally get you set (this is where you instead hope for a next call by your partner).
-Only call a lone on a very strong hand, as few successful Lones are made from 3rd seat.
+Only call a lone on a very strong hand, as few successful lones are made from the third seat.

 A successful lone is 40% of the game (four points of the ten needed).
 This alone makes it worth trying.
 Even if the lone does not succeed you should still be able to get your point.
 Although there are situations where taking your partner along may result in getting two points instead of one, these are rare and do not outweigh the benefit of a possible four points.
 When you are behind in score a successful lone can put you back in the game.
 However, the greater your lead the less your incentive to try a risky lone.
 In most situations, playing with a partner decreases your chances of getting euchred, but you risk giving up two additional points.

 There are seven potential trump in any hand.
-Good player always count trump.
+A good player always counts trump.
 In most hands, six or seven trump will be in play; occasionally there will be two in the kitty, and rarely there may be more.
 Pay attention to what cards have been played.
 This should give you an idea if there are any trump left.
-Once trump are gone your off suit cards can become as good as trump.
+Once trump are gone, your off-suit cards can become as good as trump.
 Keep in mind that in the 'next' suit there is one less card.
 This means a lead of next has a 15% greater chance of being trumped.

 Keep track of the score and let the score be your guide.
 When the opponents are close to going out, you should bid borderline hands with caution.
 A euchre at eight will cost the game, but a euchre at 0-0 has little meaning.
 If you do get euchred, you are really only giving up one point, so don't fret.
 Also, if the score is 9-9 and it's your bid, you should bid your strongest suit(unless you have nothing but 9's and 10's.)
 The game is going to be won on this hand, and your chances of winning are better if you name trump.